 Also known as Lion’s Rock, Sigiriya is an astonishing ancient fortress built atop a rock and named from a giant lion’s paws at the entrance of it.
-This rock has been named as a UNESCO World Heritage site and is often referred to as the Eighth Wonder of the World.
+Take part in one of the guided tours of Sigiriya to discover this UNESCO World Heritage site, often referred to as the Eighth Wonder of the World.

 2 – Kandy and the Temple of the Tooth

 Located in the heart of the island, hidden away between beautiful precipitous green hills, Kandy is the second largest city of the country and the last ancient Kingdom capital.
 This marvelous city is home to one of the most sacred Buddhist temples in the world, the Temple of the Tooth.
 Discover the best ways to visit Kandy and its beauties.
 Private tours, day trips from Colombo, and many more!

 It hosts between July and August the spectacular Festival of the Tooth (Kandy Perahera), a vibrant religious procession with beautifully adorned elephants, drummers, fire eaters, energetic dancers and stilt walkers.
 It is something you definitely need to see!
 Kandy enters easily between the best places to visit in Sri Lanka.

 Adam’s Peak, Sri Pada for the locals, is a 2.243 m mountain in the central region of Sri Lanka.
 This beautiful peak has been an important pilgrimage site for the last 2 thousand years.

 According to the Buddhist tradition, it is a footprint of Lord Buddha.
 For Christians instead, it is Adam’s first step after being exiled from the Garden of Eden.
 Hindus believe, on the other hand, that is Lord Shiva’s footprint.